shiftsystems/shift-mon/docs/Variables.md

 - shiftmon_loki_version: Version of Loki Shiftmon will use

 ## Tracing
-- shiftmon_tracing_endpoint: gRPC endpoint for sending otel traces from Traefik and Grafana
+- shiftmon_tracing_endpoint: gRPC endpoint for sending otel traces from Traefik,Alertmanager, and Grafana

 ## vmanomaly
 - vmanomaly_log_level: How verbose vmanomaly logs should be defaults to `INFO` supports `DEBUG`,`INFO`, `WARNING`, and `ERROR`